khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 }
 ```

-Using `type = "cairo"` provides additional cross-platform consistency, though I haven't tested the limits of this extensively.
+Using `type = "cairo"` potentially provides additional cross-platform consistency, though I haven't tested the limits of this extensively.
 You might also consider using the [ragg package](https://ragg.r-lib.org/) for more control over graphics devices.

 Now try running it with different Plots pane sizes or inside a callr subprocess--you'll get the same values: